henry-luo/mark/README.md

 ## Mark vs. S-expressions

 S-expression from Lisp gave rise to novel ideas like high-order composition, self-hosting program.
-The clean and flexible syntax of Mark mark it ideal for many such applications (e.g. [Mark Template](https://github.com/henry-luo/mark-template), a new JS template engine using Mark for its template syntax).
+The clean and flexible syntax of Mark make it ideal for many such applications (e.g. [Mark Template](https://github.com/henry-luo/mark-template), a new JS template engine using Mark for its template syntax).

-The advantage of Mark over S-epxression is that it is more modern, and can directly run in browser and node.js environments.
+The advantage of Mark over S-expressions is that it is more modern, and can directly run in browser and node.js environments.

 ## mark.js